cjacker/opensource-toolchain-avr/README.md

 avr-objcopy -O ihex main.elf main.hex
 ```

-**NOTE:**, change the `<MCU TYPE>` to mcu you use, for mcu type avr-gcc can supported, please refer to: https://gcc.gnu.org/onlinedocs/gcc/AVR-Options.html
+**NOTE:**, change the `<MCU TYPE>` to the model you use, for mcu type avr-gcc already supported, please refer to: https://gcc.gnu.org/onlinedocs/gcc/AVR-Options.html

 # Programming